-Caves are numbered from 1 to 34 starting from the south-east to the north-west.
-In Ellora Caves this numbering means much more than just simple numbers attributed by scientists for the convenience.
-In general smaller numbers here mean older caves with somewhat less elaborate interiors, while larger number is attributed to newer cave which has more exquisite sculptures and other artwork.
+Ellora caves are numbered from 1 to 34 starting from the south-east to the north-west.
+In Ellora Caves, this numbering means much more than just simple numbers attributed by scientists for convenience.
+In general smaller numbers here mean older caves with somewhat less elaborate interiors, while a larger number is attributed to a newer cave that has more exquisite sculptures and other artwork.

-While the previous giant achievement of ancient Indian civilisation – Ajanta Caves – has more impressive natural setting and is more ancient (what also is a value), Ellora is even more rich with art than Ajanta.
-Knowing how incredibly rich are Ajanta Caves this might seem impossible – but this is a fact recognised by numerous visitors to both sites.
+While the previous giant achievement of ancient Indian civilization – Ajanta Caves – has a more impressive natural setting and is more ancient (what also is a value), Ellora is even richer with art than Ajanta.
+Knowing how incredibly rich are Ajanta Caves this might seem impossible – but this is a fact recognized by numerous visitors to both sites.

 History of Ellora Caves in short

-Rashtrakuta dynasty ruled in large part of contemporary India in the 6th – 10th centuries.
-These powerful clans had excellent internal organisation.
-They managed to keep control over the vast area with sure hand, wisdom and also skilled use of religion as the organizing institute for society.
-In these times Central India experienced gradual shift from Buddhism to Hinduism, at the end of this period Jainism became more widespread.
+Rashtrakuta dynasty ruled in a large part of contemporary India in the 6th – 10th centuries.
+These powerful clans had an excellent internal organization.
+They managed to keep control over the vast area with a sure hand, wisdom, and also skilled use of religion as the organizing institute for society.
+In these times Central India experienced a gradual shift from Buddhism to Hinduism, at the end of this period, Jainism became more widespread.
 These religions rather peacefully co-existed in Central India and Ellora Caves serve as one of the best examples for this.
 Ellora, especially the glorious Kailasanatha Temple is the highest architectural attainment throughout the rich history of art during the time of this dynasty.

-The first group of shrines were created by Buddhists of Mahayana branch.
+The first group of shrines was created by Buddhists of the Mahayana branch.
 These are caves numbered from 1 to 12 and were built in 630 – 700 AD (some sources state that in 400 – 800 AD).

 Time of Hinduists

-Next group was created when the influence of Buddhism vaned and Hinduism gradually became the mainstream religion.
-In fact some of Ellora Hinduist shrines are older than some Buddhist caves.
-Local rulers were more supportive to Shaivism – a trend of Hinduism devoted to Shiva – thus also Ellora got exquisite shrines devoted to Shiva.
-These caves are numbered 13 – 29 and built in 550 – 780 AD (other sources state that in 600 – 900 AD).
+The next group was created when the influence of Buddhism vaned and Hinduism gradually became the mainstream religion.
+In fact, some of the Ellora Hinduist shrines are older than some Buddhist caves.
+Local rulers were more supportive of Shaivism – a trend of Hinduism devoted to Shiva – thus also Ellora got exquisite shrines devoted to Shiva.
+These caves are numbered 13 – 29 and constructed in 550 – 780 AD (other sources state that in 600 – 900 AD).

-Last group of shrines was created in times when local rulers were more inclined towards Jain religion, Digambara branch.
+The last group of shrines was created in times when local rulers were more inclined towards Jain religion, the Digambara branch.
 Jain caves form a distinct group, numbered from 30 to 34, created sometimes around 800 – 1000 AD.

 Description of separate caves

-There is no place for illusions about this chapter – words can not describe the incredible richness of artistic and phylosophical messages emanated by thousands of sculptures, drawings and inscriptions in Ellora.
+There is no place for illusions about this chapter – words can not describe the incredible richness of artistic and philosophical messages emanated by thousands of sculptures, drawings, and inscriptions in Ellora.
 Below you will find just an attempt to list the caves and outline some of their values.